markbirss/MESHSTICK/README.md

 # **DISCLAIMER**

-# Use at these GERBER, BOM and CPL at you own risk
+# Use of these GERBER, BOM and CPL are at your own risk

 **BOARD VERSIONS**